learn-co-curriculum/ruby-boolean-enumerables/README.md

 all_odd #=> false
 ```

-That works, the end value of `all_odd` will be false because `1` and `3` flipped the `all_odd` variable to false.
+That works, the end value of `all_odd` will be false because `2`  flipped the `all_odd` variable to false.
 However, something so simple - checking if all the elements in this array are odd - isn't being expressed clearly.
 Worse than our code not expressing our intention is that our code requires us to maintain variable state, `all_odd`, which can easily lead to errors (say if some other piece of code accidentally changes that variable value).

 Consider the following example using `#all?`: